On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

-An important question is to know if the result in the quadratic case \eqref{eqn:GW-quadratic} is sharp, that is we cannot guarantee that a Monge map exists in general, but only a bi-map.
-We address it in \Cref{subsec:quadra1D} which focuses on the one-dimensional case with quadratic cost and consists into two parts: first, after proving some structural properties of the optimal plan, we conduct a numerical exploration that suggests our previous structural results are sharp in dimension one.
-Last, we prove a positive result on the optimality of monotone maps, which partly explains why such maps are often optimal in practice.
-Notably, this result highlights the importance of long-range effects of this cost.
-In comparison, Sturm's result (\cref{ThSturm}) is concerned with symmetric distributions and does not account for the phenomenon that very often in dimension 1, a monotone map is optimal.
-As a possible extension, it is of interest to know if this result is stable with respect to the input distributions.
-We show that it is not the case in dimension 1, \textit{i.e.}~that there exists (degenerate) symmetric cases (namely, $\mu=\nu=\delta_0$) for which a monotone map is not optimal for perturbations of the measures (\textit{i.e.}~there exist $\mu_n,\nu_n \to \mu,\nu$ for which the optimal correspondence plan is never a monotone map)---although this result does not prevent stability in non-degenerate symmetric cases.
-Further extensions could address sharper sufficient conditions for guaranteeing optimality of monotone plans.
+An important question is to know if the result in the squared distance case \cref{eqn:GW-squared-distance} is tight, that is if one can prove or disprove the existence of a Gromov--Monge \emph{map} in general, rather than merely a \emph{$2$-map}.
+We address this question in \Cref{subsec:quadra1D} in the one-dimensional case.
+We first prove some structural properties of the optimal plan, then conduct a numerical exploration that suggests the tightness of \cref{theorem:quad-main} in dimension one.
+Namely, we numerically exhibit two measures that satisfy the assumptions of our \cref{theorem:quad-main} and for which the solution of \cref{eqn:GW-squared-distance} is a $2$-map but not a map.
+We also prove a positive result on the optimality of the monotone rearrangements, which partly explains why such plans are often optimal in practice.
+Notably, this result highlights the importance of the long-range effects of the squared distance cost function.
+In comparison, \citeauthor{sturm2012space}'s result \cite{sturm2012space} (\cref{prop:sturm} above) concerns symmetric measures and does not account for the frequent optimality of the monotone rearrangements in dimension one.
+As a possible extension, it is of interest to know if \citeauthor{sturm2012space}'s optimality result is stable with respect to the input measures.
+We show that this is not the case in dimension one: there exist small perturbations of symmetric measures (namely, the degenerate $\mu=\nu=\delta_0$) for which the monotone rearrangements are not optimal.
+Note that this result does not prove the instability in non-degenerate symmetric cases.
+We also exhibit empirically a non-symmetric case with instability.

-Left open by our work is the existence of a cost which gives a proper Gromov--Wasserstein distance, contrary to the scalar product, and which guarantees the existence of Monge maps.
-However, for practical applications, having the possibility to choose the cost regardless of whether it defines a distance, for instance to favor local or long range effects, may be highly relevant since it directly affects the optimal correspondence plans, as well as the optimization problem.